 Book Review: Shadow and Bone by Leigh Bardugo

 Shadow and Bone is so different from anything I’ve read before.
 This book is about an orphaned mapmaker who discovers that she has special powers.
 Not only does she have powers, but she also learns that she is some sort of chosen one with the most important ability of them all.
 The story is full of betrayal and secrets as Alina attempts to save her kingdom and also figure out how to control her power.
 I love books about powers and reading about all the Grisha and their skills was so entertaining.

 ❀ A well-Developed World

 The world of the Grisha trilogy is so well developed and creative.
 I got sort of of a medieval/Russian vibe from it, but it feels like so much more than that.
 I could totally picture the setting, especially the royal court and the Fold (kind of like a massive spot of darkness filled with monsters).
 It’s been a while since I’ve read a book with such a complex world, and I was glad to be able to escape to the world of the Grisha.

 The reader is introduced to Alina when she is a weak orphan, just taken to the royal court and treated like royalty.
 At first, she doesn’t know how to summon her power or fight at all, but she gradually grows stronger.
 I really enjoyed watching her transformation and getting to know her more.
 Alina is such a clever main character who is also pretty brave, considering she has to save a kingdom.

-Shadow and Bone is such an original novel with special powers an extremely detailed world.
+Shadow and Bone by Leigh Bardugo is such an original fantasy novel with special powers an extremely detailed world.
 I loved Alina and watching her gain confidence.
 I really wish that I had gotten to read this sooner!